mbezjak/napalm/README.md

 other bash script - potential source of malicious hazard.
 Examine it beforehand. napalm plugins should generally be extremely small.
 Just a couple of lines specifying from where to download a program and what do with it afterwards.
-If you see something longer or out of the ordinary be extra suspicious.
+If you see something longer or out of the ordinary be _extra_ suspicious.

-For reason described above it's recommended never executing `napalm install` as root.
+For reason described above it's **never** recommended executing `napalm install` as root.
 Example:

      # using sudo and unknown plugin isn't recommended
-   $ sudo napalm install potential_rootkit 1.0.
+     $ sudo napalm install potential_rootkit 1.0

 ## How to use napalm
-Star (*) character in napalm output means that version of a program is used.
+Star (*) character in napalm output represents a version of a program being used.

+    # show synopsis
     $ napalm -h

-    Show synopsis
+    # show napalm version
     $ napalm -v

-    Show napalm version
+    # list all available plugins
     $ napalm list-plugins

-    List all available plugins
+    # list all installed programs
     $ napalm show

-    List all installed programs
+    # list all versions installed for program foo
     $ napalm show foo

-    List all versions installed for program foo
+    # show 1.0 version of program foo
     $ napalm show foo 1.0

-    Show 1.0 version of program foo
+    # switch to version 1.0 of program foo
     $ napalm use foo 1.0

-    Switch to version 1.0 of program foo
+    # install version 1.0 of program foo
     $ napalm install foo 1.0
-    Install version 1.0 of program foo

 ## How to delete a program
 napalm curently has no option to delete installed program.
 You will have to do